 How to integrate new and existing members

 The first initial experience a potential member has of your club or society may determine whether they join or look for alternatives.
-This first interaction could be before they have even attended an session and could be through messaging the student group or viewing the promotion of your student group.
-Especially in this new climate where there is going to be online activities, its more important than ever to support the integration of new members with existing members to make sure no one feels unwelcome or out of place within your student group.
+This first interaction could be before they have even attended a session and could be through messaging the student group or viewing the promotion of your student group.
+Especially in this new climate where there is going to be online activities, it's more important than ever to support the integration of new members with existing members to make sure no one feels unwelcome or out of place within your student group.
 Consider looking at doing the following;

 1. Before your first session

 - Discuss with your committee how you would like to welcome new members.

 - Promote information about your club or society.

 - Ask people to let you know if they have any special educational needs, supports or questions.
 If so, Inform the people involved in welcoming new members.

 - Don’t just use social media to promote activities.
 For those that are not on social media, they may miss important information and potentially feel like an outsider.

 - Plan a welcome event to integrate members.

 2. During your first session